 “Landlord Regulatory Agreement” means each Healthcare Regulatory Agreement–Borrower entered into by and between each Landlord and HUD, acting by and through the Secretary, his or her successors, assigns or designates with respect to each Healthcare Facility and any riders, amendments and supplements thereto.

 “Lender” means [ENTER NAME OF FHA LENDER], and any future holder of the Security Instrument(s).

-“Loan” means the FHA-insured loans in the original principal amounts as set forth on Schedule 2 attached hereto and incorporated herein, each made by Lender to a Landlord, secured by one or more Healthcare Facility, as such Loan may be amended, increased or decreased.
+“Loan Documents” means each Landlord Regulatory Agreement, Security Instrument, Note, Master Tenant Regulatory Agreement, Operator Regulatory Agreement, Operator Security Agreement, Master Tenant Security Agreement, Cross-Default Guaranty, Subordination Agreement/SNDA, and any and all other documents now or in the future required by and/or assigned to HUD and/or the Lender in connection with any of the Loans, whether executed by or on behalf of any Landlord, Master Tenant, or Operator, as the same may be amended from time to time, provided that the Master Lease and any Borrower-Operator Agreement, and any amendments thereto, shall not be considered Loan Documents.

-“Loan Documents” means each Landlord Regulatory Agreement, Security Instrument, Note, Master Tenant Regulatory Agreement, Operator Regulatory Agreement, Operator Security Agreement, Master Tenant Security Agreement, Cross Guaranty, Subordination/Subordination, Non-Disturbance and Attornment Agreement, and any and all other documents now or in the future required by and/or assigned to HUD and/or the Lender in connection with any of the Loans, whether executed by or on behalf of any Landlord, Master Tenant, or Operator, as the same may be amended from time to time, provided that the Master Lease and any Borrower-Operator Agreement, and any amendments thereto, shall not be considered Loan Documents.
+“Loans” means the FHA-insured loans in the original principal amounts as set forth on Schedule 2 attached hereto and incorporated herein, each made by Lender to a Landlord secured by one or more Healthcare Facility, as such Loan may be amended, increased or decreased.

 “Master Tenant Regulatory Agreement” means each Healthcare Regulatory Agreement-Master Tenant entered into by and between the Master Tenant and HUD, acting by and through the Secretary, his or her successors, assigns or designates with respect to each Healthcare Facility and any riders, amendments and supplements thereto.

-“Operator” means, any entity that has entered into a Sublease (or other equivalent agreement) as an Operator with the Master Tenant, and such entity’s successors and assigns.
+“Operator” means any entity that has entered into a Sublease (or other equivalent agreement) as an Operator with the Master Tenant, and such entity’s successors and assigns.

 “Operator Regulatory Agreement” means each Healthcare Regulatory Agreement-Operator entered into by and between each Operator and HUD with respect to each Healthcare Facility and any riders, amendments and supplements thereto.